 Can I trust free VPN extensions for Edge?

 Free options can be appealing, but they often come with data limits, slower speeds, or questionable privacy practices.
 It’s generally safer to opt for reputable paid plans with transparent privacy policies and independent audits.
-Free vpn edge reddit
+Urban vpn for microsoft edge a comprehensive guide 2026

 Do VPNs log my activity in Edge?